Lotnisko: History

 Throughout the 1970s and the 1980s, the area around the airport was developed with housing estates of apartment buildings.
 As such, at the end of the 1980s, it was decided to scale down the airfield.
 Its eastern runway and portion of the hangars were removed and sold for the housing development.
 The runway and several taxiways in the area, were redeveloped into roads, with the main one becoming the extension of Powstańców Śląskich Street.
 The airport was mostly demilitarised in 1991, and given for the use of the Polish Medical Air Rescue, Warsaw Aeroclub, and several training organisations.
 On 20 September 1996, it hosted a concert by Michael Jackson, during his HIStory World Tour, with 120,000 attendees.
 Since then, it has hosted numerous other concerts, including by Madonna (2009), AC/DC (2010), Iron Maiden (2011), and Metallica (2012).

 On 14 May 1951, the area was incorporated into the city of Warsaw, becoming part of the Wola district.
 On 29 December 1989, following an administrative reform in the city, it became part of the municipality of Warsaw-Wola, and on 25 March 1994, of the municipality of Warsaw-Bemowo, which, on 27 October 2002, was restructured into the city district of Bemowo.
 In 1997, it was subdivided into ten areas of the City Information System, with Lotnisko becoming one of them.

-Overview
+Characteristics

 A taxiway at the Warsaw Babice Airport.

 The majority of the neighbourhood area is occupied by Warsaw Babice Airport, with its concrete runway.
 It is mainly used by the Polish Medical Air Rescue, Warsaw Aeroclub, and several training organisations.
-Its western end covered by the Bemowo Woods.
-It also includes several ruins of the former Transatlantic Radiotelegraph Exchange from the 1920s, in form of the foundations leftover after the radio broadcasting masts, and abandoned guard outposts.
+A small portion of the eastern side of the neighbourhood is covered by a part of the Bemowo Woods.
+The area includes several ruins of the former Transatlantic Radiotelegraph Exchange, dating to the 1920s, in form of the foundations leftover after the radio broadcasting masts, and abandoned guard outposts.
 The neighborhood lacks any residential areas.